In L.A., latest child abuse death has parallels to another tragedy

 Anthony told representatives from the department in private interviews that he had been beaten, deprived of food and locked up, according to the agency.

-He moved to live with his aunt and uncle, David and Maria Barron, on two separate occasions in September 2015, according to court documents.
-The second time, Anthony stated that his aunt and uncle were "going to be his mom and dad from now on."
+He moved to live with a third aunt and uncle, David and Maria Barron, on two separate occasions in September 2015, according to court documents.
+The second time, Anthony stated that his aunt and uncle were "going to be his Mom and Dad from now on."

 David Barron recalls Anthony staying just two weeks.
 One week after his move, Heather Barron came to visit, he said.